$R$-matrices and Hamiltonian Structures for Certain Lax Equations

 Their dual spaces

-compose the cotangent bundle $T^*\cU_m$ of $(D^{2m+1},0)+\cU_m$.
-One sees that a functional $F$ on the coset $(D^{2m+1},0)+\cU_m$ has variational gradient in $T_{\bA}^*\cU_m$ as
+compose the cotangent bundle $T^*\cU_m$ of $\cU_m$.
+One sees that a functional $F$ on the coset $\cU_m$ has variational gradient in $T_{\bm{A}}^*\cU_m$ as

-\begin{lem} The map $\cP: T^*\cU_m\to T\cU_m$ defined by the formula \eqref{PAX} is a Poisson tensor on the coset $( D^{2 m+1},0)+\cU_m$ that consists of operators of the form \eqref{eqbK}. \end{lem} \begin{prf} One can show that the Poisson tensor $\cP$ on $\fD_1$ can be properly restricted to the coset $( D^{2 m+1},0)+\cU_m$, see the proof of Lemma~5.1 in \cite{WX} for details.
-Or, perform a Dirac reduction from $\fD_1$ to the coset $( D^{2 m+1},0)+\cU_m$.
+\begin{lem} On the coset $\cU_m$ that consists of operators of the form \eqref{eqbK}, the map $\cP: T^*\cU_m\to T\cU_m$ defined by \eqref{PAX} is a Poisson tensor. \end{lem} \begin{prf} We perform a Dirac reduction for $\cP$ from $\fD_1$ to the coset $\cU_m$.
 That is, decompose

 where

 and then check that the map

 defined in \eqref{PAX} is diagonal.
 The lemma is proved. \end{prf}